View on GitHub

 Challenge 1.
 Repository list management quickly becomes manual.

-As a result, there’s a discrepancy between the repositories you want to showcase and those that are actually organized.
+It’s cumbersome to transcribe new repositories to introduction notes or lists every time you create one.
+As a result, there’s a disconnect between the repositories you want to introduce and those you’ve actually organized.

-This application synchronizes the repository list from GitHub, eliminating the need to manually maintain it.
+This application synchronizes the repository list from GitHub, so you no longer need to manually maintain the list.
+The first solution is that the ‘starting point for inventory’ is automatically aligned.

 Challenge 2.
 GitHub descriptions alone provide insufficient introductory information.

 Challenge 4.
-Introductory data is scattered and difficult to reuse.
+Scattered introductory data is difficult to reuse.

-When descriptions are scattered across READMEs, notes, spreadsheets, and local JSON files, it becomes hard to tell which is the latest version.
+When introduction texts are scattered across READMEs, notes, spreadsheets, and local JSON files, it becomes unclear which version is the latest.
+Also, repurposing them for different public channels incurs formatting costs every time.

 Challenge 5.
-Organizing descriptions tends to be postponed.
+The preparation of introductory descriptions tends to be postponed.

-The task of opening each repository one by one in a browser to write descriptions is cumbersome, leading to descriptions often being put off.
+The task of opening each repository in a browser and writing descriptions is heavy, and introduction texts tend to be put off.

 Summary

-own-repos-curator is an application designed to transform your public repositories on GitHub from a “mere list of existing projects” into a “list ready to be showcased to others.”
+own-repos-curator is an application designed to transform your public repositories on GitHub from a mere ‘list of what exists’ into a ‘list of what can be introduced to others’.